 The FDA conducted a study on the potential risks of flushing by using 15 different medicines.
 They determined that the potential risks to humans and the environment is small compared to the potential dangers of the drugs being ingested directly.
 Flushing the drugs gets them out of the reach of people and pets.
 However, this option should only be considered if a take-back program is not available at the time.

-Disposing of prescription drugs in the trash can be a bad idea.
+Disposing of unused Rx drugs in the trash can be a bad idea.
 Desperate abusers or addicts have no problems with going through the trash to get what they want.
 If using this method of drug disposal, you should mix the substance with something undesirable such as cat litter or coffee grounds.
 The mixture should then be sealed in a bag or container to prevent leaks.

 What is the Best Way of Disposing of Unused Rx Drugs?

-The best method for disposing of drugs is through a Drug Take-Back program.
+The best method for disposing of unused Rx drugs is through a Drug Take-Back program.
 These programs are closely monitored to ensure that the drugs are not diverted.
 More information can be found at the DEA website here.

 Another option for getting rid of unused medicine is to take them to a DEA registered collector.
 These authorized permanent collection sites can be found in pharmacies, hospitals, or law enforcement facilities.
 Also, local law enforcement agencies may sponsor a drug take-back event in local communities.